-The Apple Secure Key Store Cryptographic Module, v1.0 has an Approved and non-Approved mode of operation.
+The Apple Secure Key Store Cryptographic Module, v9.0 has an Approved and non-Approved mode of operation.
 The Approved mode of operation is assumed automatically without any specific configuration.
-If the device starts up successfully then the module has passed all self-tests and is operating in the Approved mode.
+If the device starts up successfully then the module has passed all self-

+1 PAA provided here is the ARM NEON present in Apple A series processors tests and is operating in the Approved mode.
 Any calls to the non-Approved security functions listed in Table 4 will cause the module to assume the non-Approved mode of operation.

-1 Apple A10 and A10X are also known as Apple A10 Fusion and Apple A10X Fusion.
+2 Apple A10 and A10X are also known as Apple A10 Fusion and Apple A10X Fusion.

-2 Apple A11 is also known as Apple A11 Bionic.
+3 Apple A11, A12 and A12X are also known as Apple A11 Bionic, Apple A12 Bionic and Apple A12X Bionic.

 The module transitions back into FIPS mode immediately when invoking one of the approved ciphers as all keys and Critical Security Parameters (CSP) handled by the module are exclusively assigned to different services which are bound to either approved or non-approved ciphers.
-There are no keys and CSPs shared between approved or non-approved functions as this is technically impossible due to the fact that the non-approved functions use key types that are cryptographically unusable by approved functions.
+There are no keys and CSPs shared between approved or non- approved functions as this is technically impossible due to the fact that the non-approved functions use key types that are cryptographically unusable by approved functions.
 A re-invocation of the self-tests or integrity tests is not required.